CellAssembly/OpenScope_alignment_code/README.md

 The code will use both the pickle file and HDF5 file to return a dataframe that is aligned to the imaging frames (df/f) as the screen frequency was 60Hz and the imaging was at 30Hz (slighlty higher 30Hz as you will see).
 Note you will see that the first frame (for movie = -1) starts at frame 133.
-This is because the imaging starts before that the stimulus by less than 5 seconds.
+This is because the imaging starts before the stimulus does by less than 5 seconds.
 This is one check you can do that your alignment is correct as you modify the code.